 As with all churches and places of worship in the UK, St. Edward's has been firmly locked - much to the distress of congregation and villagers alike.
 This has also proved awkward with our need to repair the chapel roof after the lead theft (see other news) and potentially with the repair of our bells (again, see other news story).

 The good news is that we are now able to open for private prayer - albeit in a very restricted fashion.
-Pro tem St Edward's will be open for private prayer every Saturday from 11am to 4pm.
-These arrangements will be subject to change - particularly when work on the chapel roof and monuments start.
+Pro tem St Edward's will be open for private prayer every day from 9.30am to 4pm.
+These arrangements will be subject to change - particularly when work on the bells is being done and later when work on the monuments start.
 So watch this space!
 There are rules of course and access to much of the church will be restricted but you very welcome to come in, pray and reflect.

 So far the virus has not hit the village to any extent medically but there is not doubt that many of our village will feel its effect for some time.